Reflections on James 5:7-11 —

-Job’s own wife, frustrated and understandably tortured with grief, tried to dissuade her husband from believing in God(2).
+Job’s wife was frustrated and understandably tortured with grief over the tragedy, so much so she tried to dissuade her husband from believing in God(2).
 His best friends tried to help him make sense of his sufferings.
 Time passed.
 No answer was given.
 No “silver lining” to his tragedy appeared.
 This is the place where suffering and patience forge faith.
 Yes, Job got confused.
 Yes, he complained a little.
 But in the end, when God showed His hand, Job was well-prepared to listen, and he promptly and appropriately responded in humility.

 Waiting on God is hard.
 Sometimes when you’re waiting on God, you feel like a bush in the middle of a desert.
 But the one who continues to fear God in the midst of drought is like a tree that blooms and bears fruit “even in a year of drought”(3).
 Wait patiently for God–it will make your roots go deep.

 The Suffering of Jeremiah